w-okada/flect-chime-sdk-demo/README.md

 export const BACKEND_STACK_NAME = 'BackendStack' # <-- You should change. (*1)
 export const FRONTEND_LOCAL_DEV = false          # <-- Set false for deployment.
+export const USE_DOCKER = true                   # <-- If you want to disable HMM, changet to false.
 ```
 (*1) This demo uses S3 bucket whose name is defined with this value.
 So, this value should be global unique.